 PaintShop Pro has some great tools to improve underexposed or overexposed photos.
 However, using a one-click fix over the complete image is not always the most appropriate solution as it will leave previously correct sections, now overexposed or underexposed.
+Sometimes, you need to fix the exposure only on a partial section of the photo.
 What can you do?

 Using the Levels